jacobbanks/tmail/README.md

 ## Features

-- Authenticate with Gmail using application password
+- **Authentication**: Connect to Gmail using application password
-- Send emails with To, CC, and BCC fields
+- **Email Viewing**:
   - Read emails with a clean terminal interface
+  - Toggle between HTML and plaintext views
+  - View attachment information
   - Reply to emails
+- **Email Composition**:
+  - Send emails with To, CC, and BCC fields
+  - Support for multiple recipients (comma-separated)
+  - Add file attachments
+- **User Configuration**:
+  - Choose from different color themes
+  - Configure number of emails to fetch
+  - Toggle HTML display
+- **TUI Interface**:
-- TUI (Terminal User Interface) experience
+  - Terminal User Interface with intuitive navigation
+  - Keyboard shortcuts for all operations
+  - Status bars with helpful information

 ## Installation